Guidance on good-practice recruitment and induction processes, from work placements and internships to internal recruitment and secondments

 Well-planned induction enables new employees to become fully operational quickly and should be integrated into the recruitment process.
 See more in our induction factsheet.

 The recruitment process should be documented accurately and access limited to recruitment staff for confidentiality reasons.
-See our data protection factsheet.
+The General Data Protection Regulation (GDPR) means that recruitment process and applicant tracking systems may need review - see our data protection and GDPR factsheets.

-Information should be kept for sufficient time to allow any complaints to be handled - our factsheet on retaining HR records has information on how long records should be kept.
+Information should be kept for sufficient time to allow any complaints to be handled - our factsheet on retaining HR records has guidance on how long records should be kept.

 Useful contacts and further reading